-> If you are applying for a Long Stay Visa (Study, Employment, Dependant), please apply for a Single Entry Visa.
+If you are applying for a Long Stay Visa (Study, Employment, Dependent), please apply for a Single Entry Visa.
 On arrival to Ireland, register with the Immigration Authorities and then you can apply for a Multi Journey Re-entry Visa.

-> Prior to submitting your visa application click on the relevant visa category link below to view the documentation required.
+Prior to submitting your visa application click on the relevant visa category link below to view the documentation required.
 Failure to submit sufficient documentation may result in your application, unnecessarily, being refused.
-The VFS checklist does not provide a list of what documents are required.

-> The Visa Office reserves the right to request additional documentation, if required, in support of an application.
+The Visa Office reserves the right to request additional documentation, if required, in support of an application.
 The provision of all of the documentation listed in no way guarantees that a visa will be granted.

 “*PLEASE NOTE: If you are a non-EEA national and wish to accompany or join an EU citizen family member who is moving to or residing in Ireland, the information below is not applicable - please visit the INIS website for information about this”